 - Any sudden one-sided visual change in someone over 50 — never wait

 For these symptoms, time-to-treatment changes outcome.
 The NHS rapid-access pathway and private same-day assessment are equivalent in clinical urgency — pick whichever you can reach faster.
+If you suspect wet AMD specifically, read wet AMD vs dry AMD treatment options.

 UK 2026 NHS ophthalmology waiting times